Clifton, Bristol: Cliftonwood

-Cliftonwood is a small suburb of the English port city of Bristol.
-It is bounded approximately by the Hotwell Road to the south, Jacob's Wells Road and Constitution Hill to the East and North East, Clifton Vale to the West, and by the gardens of Goldney Hall, a University of Bristol hall of residence, to the north.
+Cliftonwood is a small suburb of Bristol, bounded approximately by the Hotwells Road to the south, Jacob's Wells Road and Constitution Hill to the East and North East, Clifton Vale to the West, and by the gardens of Goldney Hall, a University of Bristol hall of residence, to the north.
 Due to the geography of the area, there are only two roads in and out: Ambra Vale in the south-west corner, and Clifton Wood Road in the north-east, though there are many footpaths.
 On some sources the area is spelled Cliftonwood (one word), and in some Clifton Wood (two words).
+For elections to Bristol City Council, Cliftonwood is part of Clifton ward.

 The suburb is primarily a residential area, with the only commercial premises being the Lion pub.
 Housing is largely large Victorian terraces, which are often painted bright colours – the coloured houses one can see when standing on Bristol's harbourside and looking up at Cliftonwood are the backs of houses on Ambrose Road and Clifton Wood Terrace.

 A medieval Jewish ritual bath known as a mikveh was discovered in 1987 in the former Hotwells Police Station bicycle shed by the Temple Local History group.
 This is believed to be the origin of the name Jacob's Well, also given to the adjoining road.

-Hotwells

-Hotwells is a district of the English port city of Bristol.
-It is located to the south of and below the high ground of Clifton, and directly to the north of the Floating Harbour.
-The southern entrance to the Avon Gorge, which connects those docks to the sea, lies at the western end of Hotwells.
-Bristol Cathedral is situated at the eastern end of Hotwells, adjacent to The Council House and College Green.
-Hotwells forms part of the city ward of Clifton.